-8. If N3mb point-to-point transport is to be used (i.e. N3mb DL Tunnel Info is present in the MBS Session Start Response message from AMF), the MB-SMF sends an N4mb Session Modification Request to the MB-UPF to allocate the N3mb point-to-point transport tunnel for a replicated MBS stream for the MBS Session.
+8. If N3mb point-to-point transport is to be used (i.e. N3mb DL Tunnel Info is present in the Namf_MBSBroadcast_ContextCreate Response message from AMF), the MB-SMF sends an N4mb Session Modification Request to the MB-UPF to allocate the N3mb point-to-point transport tunnel for a replicated MBS stream for the MBS Session.
 Otherwise, step 8 can be skipped.

 9. NG-RAN advertises the TMGI representing the MBS service over radio interface.
 Step 9 can take place in parallel with step 6.

+10. Another NG-RAN may report successful establishment of the MBS Session resources (which may include multiple MBS QoS Flows) by sending MBS Session Resource Setup Response (TMGI, N2 SM information (N3mb DL Tunnel Info)) message after the AMF transferred the Namf_MBSBroadcast_ContextCreate Response () to the MB-SMF.